Weirui Peng

 Large shared displays, like digital whiteboards, support co-located team collaborations by assisting with tasks such as brainstorming and organizing ideas, but most existing systems either limit functionality or reduce human control, neglecting natural group dynamics.
 To address cognitive challenges such as diverse ideation and synchronization with live discussions, we developed LADICA, an interface that enhances brainstorming and analysis while promoting mutual awareness of team ideas.
 A lab study demonstrated LADICA's effectiveness, showing its ability to extract key information from discussions and improve team collaboration.

-Accepted to ACM CHI 2025
+CHI 2025

 What Should We Engineer in Prompts?
 Training Humans in Requirement-Driven LLM Use